 Welcome to class 1

-Starting Reception is a very important and exciting time for children and parents.
-Here in class 1 we offer the children lots of opportunities to learn and explore through play within our continually changing provision areas (indoors and outdoors).
+In class 1 we offer the children lots of opportunities to learn and explore through play within our continually changing provision areas (indoors and outdoors).
 The children will learn through a mixture of adult led and child initiated learning, both of which are as equally important in a child's development.

 The children will take part in outdoor learning every Thursday afternoon.
 The children will have the opportunity to explore the outdoor area, work as a team, go on bug hunts or complete an art project outdoors.
 Please remember to send your child in with some old trousers on a Thursday afternoon.